 “I think society focuses a lot of anxiety on movement across borders.”
 But what also needs to be examined, she believes, is to what extent value systems and bureaucracies are actually displacing and excluding people—in all of our communities and neighborhoods.
 So now, part of what she’s investigating is how people seek to provide aid without compromising an individual’s dignity or the dignity of groups of people.

 She thinks the people-powered pharmacy near Athens could be a model of what’s possible.
-While all of the workers in these spaces were self-organized, the pharmacies were able to assist diverse groups.
+Although all of the workers in those spaces were self-organized, the pharmacies were able to assist diverse groups.
 In 2015 and 2016, for instance, solidarity initiatives provided crucial help to many of the more than a million refugees and migrants who entered Europe via Greece to flee war and persecution in their homelands.

 There are many ways society’s systems can fail, leaving those in need without help.
 But Cabot says her research has demonstrated that most people, regardless of their backgrounds or careers, can participate in providing aid and building solidarity in their communities.
 A little unity can go a long way.